 - Administrative and Personal Fines – There are two types of financial penalties: administrative or personal.
 The administrative fines range from $50,000 to $1.5 million and are levied against the negligent organization.
 By contrast, personal fines are for individuals who were HIPAA non-compliant.
 If it was deemed that there was malicious intent behind the non-compliance, individuals may face fines of up to $250,000.

 - Judicial Remedies and jail sentences –The OCR retains the right to seek judicial remedies to HIPAA violations.
 This may result in a jail term of up to 10 years.

 HIPAA Training – Conclusion

-HIPAA has far-reaching consequences within the healthcare industry, governing how employees in hospitals, insurance companies and healthcare billing agencies interact with patient data.
+HIPAA has far-reaching consequences within the healthcare industry, governing how employees in hospitals, insurance companies, and other healthcare entities interact with patient data.
 However, employees that mishandle this data can leave patients at risk of fraud and identity theft.
 It is imperative, then, that all employees are properly trained.
-HIPAA and the OCR puts the onus on CEs to train their employees – a tough task, given the extensive nature of the legislation and the consequences for non-compliance.
-Here we provided some best-practice guidelines to ensure HIPAA compliance, as well as providing a training curriculum that can be altered to the needs of the CE and employee.
-Together, they should help minimise the risk of a HIPAA breach.
+HIPAA and the OCR put the onus on CEs to train their employees – a tough task, given the extensive nature of the legislation and the consequences for non-compliance.
+Here we outlined some best-practice guidelines to ensure HIPAA compliance, as well as providing a training curriculum that can be altered to the needs of CEs and their employees to reduce the risk of HIPAA violations.